In a Nutshell:

 This is not as robust an implementation as you find in other chairs, which allows for more fine-grained control over massage times.
 Even so, the fact that massage times are adjustable at all is a net positive for the design.

 Amazingly Simple Remote

 You can tell that the folks at Infinity put some extra time and effort into the design and layout of the remote.
 This is because despite having a number of features on offer, the Infinity Iyashi zero gravity massage chair is still one of the easiest to use that we’ve ever come across.

-In addition to the fact that there’s no significant learning curve involved, the company has even provided an app-driven interface for both iOS and Android devices that allow you to control the chair via your smartphone.
+In addition to the fact that there’s no significant learning curve involved, the company has even provided an app-driven interface for iOS and Android devices that allows you to control the chair via your smartphone.

-It takes a few extra steps to get the app set up and installed.
+Getting the app set up and installed takes a few extra steps.
 And honestly, after trying both the remote and the app, you’ll probably find the app to be more convenient.

 Even if you don’t, however, you’ll have no trouble at all navigating your way to any feature you want from the remote provided.
 A genuinely excellent job by Infinity!

 Pros & Cons of the Infinity Iyashi Massage Chair